siyuan1992/coding-challenge/README.md

 	    ├── ft1.txt
 	    └── ft2.txt

-As a data engineer, it’s important that you write clean, well-documented code that scales for large amounts of data.
-It's also important to use software engineering best practices like unit tests, especially since public data is not clean and predictable.
-For this reason, it’s important to ensure that your solution works well for a huge number of tweets, rather than just the simple examples above.
-For example, your solution should be able to account for a large number of tweets coming in a short period of time, and need to keep up with the input (i.e. need to process a minute of tweets in less than a minute).
-For more details about the implementation, please refer to FAQ below or email us at cc@insightdataengineering.com

 ## FAQ

 Here are some common questions we've received.
 If you have additional questions, feel free fork this repo, add them to the README.md, then issue a pull request.
-Alternatively, you can email cc@insightdataengineering.com and we'll add the answers.
+Alternatively, you can email cc@insightdataengineering.com and we'll add the answers as quickly as we can.

 * *Which Github link should I submit?*
 You should submit the URL for the top-level root of your repository.
 For example, this repo would be submitted by copying the URL `https://github.com/InsightDataScience/cc-example` into the appropriate field on the application.
 Please do NOT try to submit your coding challenge using a pull request, which will make your source code publicly available.